wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/themethod.md

 ## First ModGroup

 1. After you get working install of the latest TTW, you will need to add xEdit to your MO2 list of executables with the argument -FNV.
-Then add it again but with -FNV -VQSC (You only need "-FNV" if your xEdit executable is not named FNVEdit.exe).
+Then add it again but with -FNV -VQSC (you only need "-FNV" if your xEdit executable is not named FNVEdit.exe).
 The first one is for general use and the 2nd is for quick conflict checking, which we will soon need.
 1. The first ModGroup you will need to make is for the base game plugins conflicting between eachother and with TTW/YUPTTW.

    1. Load up xEdit with VQSC.